ONSdigital/dis-wagtail/README.md

 make functional-tests
 ```

-Which will start and stop the docker compose services with the tests
+This will start and stop the docker compose services with the relevant tests.

 To run the docker compose dependencies (database and redis) separately, e.g. if you want to run individual functional
 tests yourself for development, start the docker compose dependencies with: